5.5 Concierge Test

 Description

-In a concierge test, the value proposition is delivered as a service.
-Like a hotel concierge, the focus is on a highly customized, customer-facing service.
-For this method you need to perform the tasks manually, usually for only a few customers as it is not cost-efficient to scale.
-That said, the heavy customer touch gives you quality feedback from the targeted segment, allowing you to adjust services instantly at a very low cost.
-Hence iterations based on insights from customer feedback are easily accomplished.
+In a concierge test you deliver the value proposition as a service.
+Like a hotel concierge, the work is highly customized and customer-facing: you perform the tasks by hand, usually for only a few customers, because it is not cost-efficient to scale.
+The close contact gives you detailed feedback from the segment you care about, and because nothing is built, you can adjust the service from one customer to the next at very low cost.

 How to